HomeRoutesCounty MapsGuidesOld Maps & GuidesLinksAbout UsContact Us

 F. Karcher Rd.
 A low traffic route that had several groups of cyclists when I visited it.
 This route starts with County N (described above).
 It jogs north one-half mile on US 45 (moderate traffic in this section) and then continues on Karcher to its end, just before the Walworth county line.
 Offers access to the Bong Recreation area and Burlington.
 To continue into Walworth County, either go north on Fish Hatchery Rd. to South Lake Shore Dr or, at the end of Karcher, go north on Fishman.
 Both routes connect to County P (McHenry Rd).
 Go south on P (traffic, use shoulder) to Warren Rd.

 G. North Kenosha county route.
-Continues on county A until it swings south to end at route 142.
+Continues on county A (see earlier section) until it swings south to end at route 142.
 142 has been reconstructed during the summer of 2005 and has decent shoulders and moderate traffic.
 Follow 142 through the Bong Recreation Area (mountain bike trails), before turning north on 288th Ave. (a Rustic Road) and follow Mt.
 Tom Rd. until it rejoins 142 shortly before Burlington.
 At Bushnell Park, the route picks up a bicycle trail that crosses the Fox River into Burlington.

-I. Mid-Racine county route.
+J. Mid-Racine county route.
 This route goes to Waterford and Rochester and then continues west into Walworth County.

-J. Northern Racine county route.
+K. Northern Racine county route.
 Follows 7 Mile Rd. to Wind Lake.
 Then follows various roads past Lake Tichigan west to county L and into Walworth County.

 II.
 North-South routes